build-on-aws/content/posts/solving-problems-you-cant-see-using-aws-x-ray-and-cloudwatch-for-user-level-observability-in-your-serverless-microservices-applications/index.md

 ![aws-serverless-shopping-cart homepage](images/serverless-shopping-cart-homepage.png)

 This time you should just get a spin, spin, spin.
-Somethings wrong.
+Something's wrong.
 Let’s start to investigate!
 Proceed to the Service map in X-Ray.
 The service map should indicate that there is an issue with one of our Lambda functions:

 ![AWS X-Ray aws-serverless-shopping-cart displaying error](images/x-ray-serverless-shopping-cart-service-map-displaying-error.png)